Edward St John

 Edward Henry St John QC (pr: Sinj'n) (15 August 1916 – 24 October 1994) was a prominent Australian barrister, anti-nuclear activist and Liberal politician in the 1960s.
 His political career came to a controversial end after he criticised the Prime Minister John Gorton.
 His book A Time to Speak was an account of his eventful three years in politics from 1966 to 1969.
 Justice Michael Kirby described St John as a "contradictory, restless, reforming spirit".

 Early life

-Born in Boggabri, New South Wales, Edward St John was one of eight children of a Church of England canon and a descendant of many famous St Johns, including Ambrose St John, who converted to Roman Catholicism and became a close friend of Cardinal John Henry Newman, and Oliver St John, a statesman and judge who challenged the legality of Charles I's Ship Money tax.
-Edward St John was educated at state schools before attending the University of Sydney.
-His older brother was Anglican churchman Roland St John.
+St John was born on 15 August 1916 in Boggabri, New South Wales.
+He was the fifth of eight children, including Roland St John, born to Hannah Phoebe Mabel (née Pyrke) and Frederick de Porte St John.
+His father was an Anglican minister and the family had a history of involvement with the church, with his grandfather being a nephew of Ambrose St John.

+St John's father was a vicar in country New South Wales who retired as canon of St Peter's Cathedral, Armidale.
+The family moved to Uralla in 1918 and then to Quirindi in 1932.
+St John completed his secondary education at Armidale High School and won an exhibition to attend the University of Sydney, graduating Bachelor of Arts in 1937 and Bachelor of Laws in 1940.
+One of his classmates was Gough Whitlam.